Cartus/cartus.github.io/_pages/lab.md

 - Henry Caushi: Undergrad at University of Cambridge, to Instructor at Warwick
 - [Haochen Tan](https://namco0816.github.io/): PhD at City University of Hong Kong, to Researcher at Huawei Noah's Ark (Hong Kong)
 - [Jianqiao Lu](https://jianqiaolu.github.io/): PhD at University of Hong Kong, to Researcher at ByteDance Seed (Beijing)
+- [Alisa Yingjia Wan](https://yingjia.one/): Master at University of Cambridge, to PhD at University of California Los Angeles
 - [Jing Xiong](https://menik1126.github.io/): Master at Sun Yat-sen University, to PhD at University of Hong Kong
 - [Rongwu Xu](https://rongwuxu.com/): Master at Tsinghua University, to PhD at University of Washington
 - [Dong Huang](https://huangd1999.github.io/): PhD at University of Hong Kong, to Postdoctoral Researcher at National University of Singapore